 “Boston Light & Sound was an ideal partner in realizing our goal to present the best possible projection.
 It was very important to our brand, for our audiences, and for our archival and studio partners, that presentation quality be top-notch.
 BL&S provided the direction and services that we needed to launch our first-ever film festival.”

-For the past two years, Boston Light & Sound has had the unique challenge of creating movie screening venues aboard a cruise ship for the Turner Classic Movies “Classic Cruise,” an unconventional film festival.
+For the past five years, Boston Light & Sound® (BL&S) has had the unique challenge of creating movie screening venues aboard a cruise ship for the Turner Classic Movies “Classic Cruise,” an unconventional film festival.

 While the ship did have one theatre-type venue, it was not equipped to